TIMESTAMP

 • Use TIMESTAMPTZ (not TIMESTAMP) for all new columns — it correctly handles applications running across multiple timezones or deployed in different regions.

-• Set the database timezone consistently for all connections; inconsistent timezone settings are a common source of off-by-one-hour bugs.
+• Set the database or session timezone consistently for all connections; inconsistent timezone settings are a common source of off-by-one-hour bugs.

-• Use CURRENT_TIMESTAMP or now() as default values for created_at columns; use a BEFORE UPDATE trigger for updated_at since PostgreSQL has no built-in auto-update for timestamps.
+• Use now() or CURRENT_TIMESTAMP as defaults for created_at columns; use a BEFORE UPDATE trigger for updated_at since PostgreSQL has no built-in auto-update for timestamps.

 Continue in PostgreSQL Data Types: Interval.